Content from Introduction

 Run a test job

-Run a small test as in the previous section, but set the number of step to one.
-While the job is running, observe the resources usage with
+Run a small test as in the previous section, but set the number of parallel jobs to one.
+The corresponding input parameter in argo/argo_bucket_run.yaml is

 BASH